 Franz Bardon and initiation

 - Initiation into Hermetics (IIH): This is the english title of the book originally called 'The way to the true adept' (Der Weg zum wahren adepten).
 It is a densely written initiation guide consisting of ten steps whereby the student develops the mental, astral and physical bodies.
 Each step has criteria that the student has to reach before taking on the next step (using newly developed faculties as a feedback loop for one's advancement).
-The first three steps correspond more or less to what is found in many other books (including Rudolf Steiner's Knowledge of the Higher Worlds).
-Only when the student has reached step eight in IIH is he is ready to also take on the next two books.
+The first three steps correspond more or less to what is found in other books such as Rudolf Steiner's Knowledge of the Higher Worlds (KHW).
+Only when the student has reached step eight in IIH is he/she ready to also take on the next two books.
 Step 10 is about achieving God experience.

 - Practice of Magical Evocation (PME) is about spirit evocation.

 - Key to True Kaballah (KTK or sometimes also KTQ) is about the language of creation.